kenatiod/Nr_Solver/README.md

 x² − 2q·y² = 1
 ```

 for some squarefree q whose prime factors are all in P. The squarefree q values are encoded by bitmasks over P (all 2^ω masks are enumerated).
-For each mask, the Pell equation is solved via continued fractions in PARI/GP, and the resulting candidate m values are filtered for P-smoothness and π-completeness.
+For each mask, the Pell equation is solved via continued fractions in PARI/GP, and the resulting candidate m values are filtered for P-smoothness and prime-completeness.

 **Key quantities:**
 - **ω** — number of distinct prime divisors (size of prime set P)
 - **Pidx** — prime index of the greatest prime divisor of N_r(m)
-- **delta = Pidx − ω** — count of "missing" primes; zero iff π-complete
+- **delta = Pidx − ω** — count of "missing" primes; zero iff prime-complete
 - **L = max(3, (pmax+1)//2)** — Størmer-Lehmer iterate bound per Pell equation

 ## Algorithm